HMS Beagle (1854): Armament

 The Arrow class were provided with two 68-pounder Lancaster muzzle-loading rifled guns weighing 95 long cwt on pivot mounts, and four 32-pounder 25 long cwt guns.

-Construction
+Construction and career

 Beagle was laid down at the Leamouth yard of C J Mare & Company on 15 April 1854 and launched on 20 July the same year.
 She was commissioned into the Royal Navy two months later on 3 September.

-Career

 Beagle took part in the Crimean War from 1854 to 1856.
-During the Crimean War, two of her ship's company were awarded the Victoria Cross for their actions: Joseph Trewavas was awarded the VC for his actions in the Sea of Azov, and an acting-mate in Beagle, William Hewett, was awarded the VC for his actions in defending a shore battery.
+During the Crimean War, two of her ship's company were awarded the Victoria Cross (VC) for their actions: Joseph Trewavas was awarded the VC for his actions in the Sea of Azov, and an acting-mate in Beagle, William Hewett, was awarded the VC for his actions in defending a shore battery.

-Disposal

 Beagle was sold to the Satsuma Domain (薩摩藩) of Japan at Hong Kong in 1863 to be used as a training vessel, and was renamed Kenko (乾行) in 1865.
 She was broken up in 1889.